pjover/hobbit/README.md

 ## Configuration file

-Copy /src/main/resources/application-local.yaml to application-prod.yaml and configure the Business values
+Copy /src/main/resources/application-local.yaml to application-k8s.yaml and configure the Business values

 ## How to run

 At this moment Hobbit runs whith a single database in a mongoDb server.

-- Runs containerized in a production environment with `prod` profile
-- Runs containerized in a development environment with `prod` profile
+- Runs containerized environment with `k8s` profile
 - Runs in IntelliJ in a development environment with `local` profile

-### Production profile with docker compose
+### Containerized profile with docker compose

-1. Add a `application-prod.yaml` configuration file to resources directory
+1. Add a `application-k8s.yaml` configuration file to resources directory
 2. Build the Hobbit image with Dockerfile and run it with Docker compose:
     - `./build-amd64.sh` for linux, windows and intel Mac
     - `./build-arm64.sh` for Apple Silicon Mac